Call us now:

 Value Added Tax (VAT) compliance when you start a business in Thailand

-When you start a business in Thailand, understanding VAT obligations is essential to remain compliant with Thai tax regulations.
-Under the Revenue Code, Value Added Tax (VAT) is imposed at a standard rate of 7% on the sale of goods and provision of services within the Kingdom, as well as on the importation of goods.
+When starting a business in Thailand, it is crucial to understand VAT obligations to remain compliant with Thai tax regulations.
+According to the Revenue Code, Value Added Tax (VAT) is charged at a standard rate of 7% on the sale of goods and services within the Kingdom, as well as on the importation of goods.

 Businesses must register for VAT if their annual turnover exceeds 1.8 million THB.
-However, even before reaching this threshold, it may be strategically beneficial for certain companies to voluntarily register for Var, for instance, to claim input tax credits.
+However, some businesses may choose to voluntarily register for VAT even before reaching this threshold, such as to claim input tax credits.

-As part of the process to start a business in Thailand, VAT registration must be filed within 30 days from the date on which the business becomes liable, typically after surpassing the revenue threshold.
-Failure to comply can result in fines and penalties, making early planning crucial during the company setup phase.
+As part of the business setup process, VAT registration must be filed within 30 days from the date the business becomes liable, typically after exceeding the revenue threshold.
+Failure to comply can result in fines and penalties, making early planning crucial during company formation.

 Get expert legal guidance.